 While Stratford-upon-Avon is not technically in the Cotswolds, for the purposes of touring it really is the same region.
-Clients who don’t want to pay for a driver guide and would rather not get behind the wheel themselves can take the train from London and stay at the Arden, a beautiful boutique four-star hotel located directly across from the Royal Shakespeare Company.
-We especially love the hotel’s Deluxe Rooms, which have spacious bathrooms with a separate tub and shower, but even the less expensive Superiors work well for a quick stay in the country.
-Our clients enjoy free breakfast, cream tea, and Wi-Fi.
+Travelers who don’t want to pay for a driver-guide and would rather not get behind the wheel themselves can take the train from London and stay at the Arden, a beautiful boutique four-star hotel located directly across from the Royal Shakespeare Company.
+The hotel’s Deluxe Rooms have spacious bathrooms with a separate tub and shower, but even the less expensive Superiors work well for a quick stay in the country.
+Jonathan’s travelers enjoy free breakfast, cream tea, and Wi-Fi.

-This region is one of Europe’s finest craft food destinations for a number of reasons, among them the incredible abundance of locally sourced, organic offerings, and the skilled London chefs who have fled here to hone their craft in a more relaxed atmosphere.
-A few of my favorite places to dine, where tourists are not the rule but the exception:
+This region is one of Europe’s finest craft food destinations for a number of reasons, among them the incredible abundance of locally sourced organic offerings, and the skilled London chefs who have fled here to hone their craft in a more relaxed atmosphere.
+Here are a few such options where tourists are not the rule but the exception:

-While there is no single iconic Cotswold dish, this area is home to many exceptional foods.
+While there is no single iconic Cotswold dish, the area is home to many exceptional foods.
 For example, asparagus from the Vale of Evesham is a must in summer, as are Pershore plums.
 Sample many beautiful local cheeses—St. Eadburgha, Single and Double Gloucester, Cerney Goat Cheese—at the Cotswold Cheese Company in Moreton-in-Marsh.
-I also suggest that you taste the excellent game you are likely to see on menus, such as venison, pheasant, partridge, and rabbit.
+Do also taste the excellent game you are likely to see on menus, such as venison, pheasant, partridge, and rabbit.